 Room Assignments and Changes

-Each Spring semester, current students participate in Room Draw.
+Room Selection Each Spring semester, current students participate in Room Selection.
 This annual event is the process through which students are assigned on-campus housing based on policies, procedures and student recommendations that are continually evolving as students’ needs change and residence space is redefined.
-To participate in Room Draw, students must be financially cleared, meaning a student’s current account shows a zero balance.
+To participate in Room Selection, students must be financially cleared, meaning a student’s current account shows a zero balance.

-The Bursar continually updates and closely communicates with the Office of Residence Life about financial matters that may affect a student participating in Room Draw.
-Students must resolve all financial and class-credit matters with the Bursar and the Registrar before participating in Room Draw.
+The Bursar continually updates and closely communicates with the Office of Residence Life & Housing about financial matters that may affect a student participating in Room Selection.
+Students must resolve all financial and class-credit matters with the Bursar and the Registrar before participating in Room Selection.

-Typically in late April, students are assigned random numbers according to their Room Draw class level.
-The Room Draw class level does not take into account credits earned when the student was not enrolled at a college or university (e.g. Advanced Placement, International Baccalaureate credits, etc.).
-It does consider credits earned from another college/university that transferred to Bard as well as those earned through the Bard High School Early College program.
-Room Draw numbers cannot be traded or reassigned to another student.
+Typically in late April, students are assigned random numbers according to their Room Selection class level.
+The Room Selection class level is determined based on credits earned/accumulated at Bard, and is reflected on the student’s account as determined by the Registrar’s Office.
+Eligible credits earned from another college/university that transferred to Bard as well as those earned through the Bard High School Early College program are also considered.
+Room Selection numbers cannot be traded or reassigned to another student.
 This number determines the order in which a student selects a room.
 Students are assigned Room Selection numbers based on their “rising” class status.
 For example, current Sophomores (as determined by credits earned, not by years in college) are considered rising Juniors.
 More detailed information sessions are offered during the Room Selection process.

-Students should not participate in Room Draw if they intend to transfer, take a leave of absence or move off campus the following year.
+Students should not participate in Room Selection if they intend to transfer, take a leave of absence or move off campus the following year.

 The high demand for on-campus housing necessitates that all spaces be fully occupied.
 In the event a roommate with whom a student selected a room does not return, the space will be filled by a student from the To Be Assigned (TBA) list, a student requesting a room change, a new student, or a transfer student.
 Whenever possible students will be contacted by the Office of Residence Life & Housing and asked about preferences for a new roommate.
 Student input is an important factor in how that space is filled, and students are encouraged to be proactive about working out amenable solutions.
 Students may also have the option of moving to another space, again in consultation with the Office of Residence Life & Housing.

-The Director of Housing uses discretion to determine what changes should be made in order to facilitate the appropriate housing of the maximum number of students or to address special needs.
+The Director of Residence Life and Housing uses discretion to determine what changes should be made in order to facilitate the appropriate housing of the maximum number of students or to address special needs.
 It is incumbent on the student to be available to discuss these changes.
 Unless otherwise agreed to by the Office of Residence Life & Housing, all students must complete room changes within 72 hours or risk losing permission to change their room.
 Completing a room change also includes returning the keys from the previous space.
-If a student does not return keys to the Buildings and Grounds department within 24 hours of picking up a new set of keys, the student will be charged for a lock change and key replacement.
+If a student does not return keys to the Buildings & Grounds department within 24 hours of picking up a new set of keys, the student will be charged for a lock change and key replacement.
 Room changes may be made in emergency situations at the discretion of the Office of Residence Life & Housing.

-Throughout the year, any open space in college housing may be filled at the discretion of the Office of Residence Life & Housing.
-Whenever possible, residents with open spaces in their room are consulted before someone is placed in the space.
+Room Consolidation Policy Any open space in college housing may be filled at the discretion of the Office of Residence Life & Housing.
+Whenever possible, residents with open spaces in their room are informed before someone is placed in the space.
 Although this resident cannot deny another student the vacant space within a room, decisions are made in consultation with current residents, and their concerns are taken into account when appropriate and possible.
 Any student with a vacancy in their room who is found to deliberately delay or prevent a person from moving may face relocation or other disciplinary measures.
 A student with a vacancy may not rearrange furniture (e.g. move two beds together, place possessions throughout room) in order to prevent/deny another student from accessing or moving comfortably into the room.

 Students are strongly encouraged to be proactive regarding their housing and not allow small issues to grow into larger ones.
 It is not always possible to be moved when a student wants to be moved.
 The earlier a problem is brought to the attention of the Residence Life & Housing staff the earlier efforts can be made to resolve the conflict in an agreeable manner.
-A student requesting a room change because of conflicts with his or her roommate or other residents must first discuss the situation with a peer counselor, who can provide mediation or refer the situation to the appropriate Area Coordinator.
-The Area Coordinator will determine if mediation should be continued or if a room change is warranted
+A student requesting a room change because of conflicts with a roommate or other residents must first discuss the situation with a Peer Counselor (PC), who can provide mediation or refer the situation to the appropriate Area Coordinator.
+The Area Coordinator will determine if mediation should be continued or if a room change is warranted.